mHwak22/ReactApplicationWithDB/Steps.md

     e. create model and store it in and variable
     f. write return method for GET,POST,PUT,DELETE(header Methods)
     g. exprot the routers.js(module.exports= routers)

+-----REACT ROUTING AND CONNTECTIONG IT WITH AXIOUS-----
+----in Command Proment cmds for React---
+    a. npm install create-react-app -save
+    b. create-react-app <filename>(filename should be on small case only)
+    c. npm install react-router-dom (version: 5.3.3)
+    d. npm install axios
+    e. npm install react-bootstrap
+    f. npm install react-dom
+    g. npm intall react-bootstrap-icon

+1. Create Componet Folder
+    A. create class component ---StudentServices.js--(here will connect mongowebservices)
+        i.   import axios
+        ii.  write class, class name shold be same as component name. iii. create constructor-- and set the baseUrl= the url of webservice iv.  write method for getdata to get data from webservice or DB
+    B. create functional component --- StudentList.js --- (here we will display data)
+        i.